andrew-noonan/Bubble-Segmentation-SAM2/README.md

 - This project is designed to run entirely inside Linux (native or WSL) for compatibility with PyTorch and SAM2.
 - GPU acceleration with CUDA is supported in WSL2 if NVIDIA drivers are properly installed.

----

-Let us know if you’d like a Docker version or pre-built Colab script for cloud use!